-We invite scholarly papers and artist’s talks, from individuals or groups working in the fields of image science and engineering, visual arts, visual science, design, computer vision, interactive media, data visualization and critical theory and philosophy.
-The conference will identify key critical debates and draw together diverse stakeholders from the industry, academia, and the art world.
+This event is aimed at scholars, artists, and individuals or groups working in the fields of image science and engineering, visual arts, visual science, design, computer vision, interactive media, data visualization and critical theory and philosophy.
+The symposium will identify key critical debates and draw together diverse stakeholders from the industry, academia, and the art world.

 - Conference Co-Chair: Dr Sophie Triantaphillidou, School of Computer Science

 - Conference Co-Chair: Dr Eugenie Shinkle, Westminster School of Arts

 - Dr Liz Allen, member, Westminster School of Arts

 - Dr Susan Farnand, member, Rochester Institute of Technology, Program of Color Science